tensorflow/cloud/src/python/tensorflow_cloud/tuner/cloud_fit_readme.md

     Create a dockerfile as follows:

     ```shell
-    # Using DLVM base image
+    # Using DLVM base image.
+For GPU training use
+    # gcr.io/deeplearning-platform-release/tf2-gpu instead.
     FROM gcr.io/deeplearning-platform-release/tf2-cpu
     WORKDIR /root